tim7en/GHG-emission-map-for-Uzbekistan/README_NEW.md

 ---

-**🌍 Ready to analyze GHG emissions for Uzbekistan with confidence!**
+**EARTH: Ready to analyze GHG emissions for Uzbekistan with confidence!**

 Start with: `python run_analysis.py --test small`